Instagram/ig-json-parser/README.md

 ```

-If you are using other build sytems, please find instructions [here](https://jitpack.io/#Instagram/ig-json-parser)
+If you are using other build systems, please find instructions [here](https://jitpack.io/#Instagram/ig-json-parser)

 ## Requirements for model classes